 A widget and grid based framework for building command line user interfaces in python.

 py_cui is a python library meant to simplify writing command line user interfaces in python.
-It relies on curses module, which is traditionally a unix-specific python module, however, you may use the windows-curses module to run py_cui on windows.
+It relies on curses for terminal rendering, which is traditionally a unix-specific, however, you may use the windows-curses module to run py_cui on windows.